juand-r/EMNLP-2019/README.md

 ### [Out-of-Domain Detection](#contents)

 The next two papers look at the "out-of-domain"/"none-of-the-above" issue, where it is useful to also detect whether an instance does not belong to any of the labels in the training set (this seems useful in real-word settings).
+Note: the term "out-of-domain" seems a bit misleading...this is not to be confused with "out-of-distribution" or novelty detection (https://arxiv.org/pdf/1610.02136.pdf)

 :heavy_minus_sign: [FewRel 2.0: Towards More Challenging Few-Shot Relation Classification](https://www.aclweb.org/anthology/D19-1649.pdf)
 > Updates the FewRel dataset to address two issues that FewRel ignored: domain adaptation (i.e., with a biomedical out-of-domain test set) and "none-of-the-above" (NOTA) detection.
 Results: existing SOTA few-shot models and as popular methods for NOTA detection and domain adaptaion struggle on these new aspects.  **Data and baselines:** https://github.com/thunlp/fewrel